BETAGAN 0.5% W/V UNIT DOSE EYE DROPS SOLUTION

 Taste disturbances, indigestions, diarrhoea, dry mouth, abdominal pain, vomiting.

-Hair loss, skin rash with white silvery coloured appearance (psoriasiform rash) or worsening of
+Skin rash with white silvery coloured appearance (psoriasiform rash) or worsening of psoriasis.

 Muscle pain not caused by exercise.